 - Do Your Research — Finding the right analyst or influencer starts with good old-fashioned research.
 Make sure that the contact you’re engaging has a well-established practice relevant to your market and any firm they represent has a positive industry reputation.
 Next, find the right person to talk to by reviewing their previous work, quotes in media coverage or even check out what makes them tick personally via social media.
 If, based on your research of previous reports and media coverage, you find that they’re talking to your competitors, they should be talking to you.

-- Get Your Messaging Straight — Before you even think about having a conversation with an analyst, make sure you have your story straight.
+- Get Your Messaging Straight — Before you even think about having a conversation with an analyst or influencer, make sure you have your story straight.
 As with everything in life, first impressions are incredibly important, so you want to start with your best foot forward.
 Presentations can be useful, but don’t feel you need to read straight from the slides — keep the conversations interactive.
 Also, note that firms will save the materials in their analyst database for their colleagues to reference long after you've spoken with a contact, so your materials can have a longer shelf life than you think.
 To tell a compelling story, weave together information about your company’s leadership, origins, funding, the problem you’re solving, what’s unique about your solution, where you fit in the market and where you’re headed.
-You’ll find that analysts can also be a good resource in helping you sharpen the story you tell to the market, so be open to input or message testing.
+You’ll find that industry analysts can also be a good resource in helping you sharpen the story you tell to the market, so be open to input for message testing.